-1. Please evaluate the 6th Student World Forum facilities and social program (Average mark (from 1 - excellent - to 5 - awful)

-Social program (Average mark (nom 1: excenent - to 5: awiu) Accommodation at the CIARUS Youth Hostel 1,5 Conference building (Collège Doctoral Européen) 1,4 Workshop building (Nouveau Patio) Transportation Internet connection (overall) Welcome cocktail (welcome package, food, ice-breaking game) 1,3 Sight-seeing activities (river boat tour, Haut-Koenigsbourg castle) Social activities (restaurants, wine tasting, dinner show) Closing ceremony (location, food, certificates) 1,2

-2. Please evaluate our staff in the following aspects

-(Average mark (from 1 : excellent - to 5 : awful)

-Pre-arrival communication

-Pick-up service at the airport / station

-Friendliness

-Ability to answer your questions

-3. Please evaluate the 6th Student World Forum academic program (Average mark (from 1 : excellent - to 5 : awful)

-(Average mark (from 1 : excellent - to 5 : awful) Visit of the European Parliament and Council of Europe Opening speeches (Monday, 20.04.15) Conferences 1,6 Day in Freiburg 1,0 Workshop "European Charter of Local Self-Government" Workshop "Developing a product in a tri-national context"
+1. Please evaluate the 6th Student World Forum facilities s and 4.
+Were you able to develop your thoughts about the idea of loca and regional democracy?
+Accommodation at the CIARUS Youth Hostel 1,5 Yes3 Conference building (Collège Doctoral Européen) 1,4 No Workshop building (Nouveau Patio) 1,2 Can't say Transportation 1,2 Internet connection (overall) 5.
+Were you able to make new friends?
+Yes3 Sight-seeing activities (river boat tour, Haut-Koenigsbourg castle) Social activities (restaurants, wine tasting, dinner show) Closing ceremony (location, food, certificates) , 6.
+What did you like the most during the Student World Forum?
+2. Please evaluate our staff in the following aspects See table (Average mark (from 1 : excellent - to 5 : awful) Pre-arrival communication 1,2 7.
+If you were given another chance, would you like to participate Pick-up service at the airport / station Yes Ability to answer your questions 1.3 No .
+Can't say 3.
+Please evaluate the 6th Student World Forum academic pr ogram (Average mark (from 1 : excellent - to 5 : awful) 3 8.
+Please, express in your own words: what is the Student World Visit of the European Parliament and Council of Europe 1.2 Opening speeches (Monday, 20.04.15) · Conferences Day in Freiburg 9.
+Anything you want to add?
+Workshop "European Charter of Local Self-Government" Workshop "Developing a product in a tri-national context"